Git-Leon/notes/UberJarAndMavenHosting-Notes.md

 </project>
 ```

+## Creating Uber Jar using Shade plugin
+* Navigate to the root of the project and execute `mvn package` to generate a `.jar` of the project

 ## Checking the contents of a `.jar` File
 * You can check the contents of a jar file via the `jar tf jar-name` commmand.